tcalmant/ipopo/docs/refcards/http.rst

 Configuration properties
 ------------------------

-All implementations of the HTTP service must support the following property:
+All implementations of the HTTP service must support the following properties:

 ================== ======= ====================================================
 Property           Default Description